 Circulation and Nitric Oxide

 A healthy erection depends on strong blood flow, which is regulated by a molecule called nitric oxide (NO).
 NO relaxes blood vessels, allowing them to widen and fill the penis with blood.
 Exercise, leafy greens, and antioxidant-rich foods can all support NO production naturally.
-Conversely, poor circulation which can be linked to high blood pressure, high cholesterol, or sugar issues, can limit blood flow and contribute to erectile challenges.1
+Conversely, poor circulation—which can be linked to high blood pressure, high cholesterol, or blood sugar issues—can limit blood flow and contribute to erectile challenges.[1]

 Testosterone and Hormonal Health